 In 2018, The Legislature appropriated an additional \$1,260,000 in general funds for an increase in local efforts around treatment, prevention and surveillance of tuberculosis in Mississippi.
 MSDH is currently implementing our strategic plan to effectively address an upswing in tuberculosis activity.

-In addition, MSDH received a \$650,000 increase in general funds for implementing a pilot project in the Jackson-Hinds area to address the increasing rate of HIV and syphilis in this geographic hotspot.
-We are in the process of hiring additional staff, which includes nurses and disease intervention specialists, to work on the front-line in our area clinics.
+In addition, MSDH received a \$650,000 increase in general funds in 2018 for implementing a pilot project in the Jackson-Hinds area to address the increasing rate of HIV and syphilis in this geographic hotspot.
+The pilot project supported the hiring of three disease intervention specialists (DIS), one nurse practitioner, and a case manager/social worker.
+Supplementary DIS support and guidance was also provided by the Centers for Disease Control and Prevention through assignment of a Public Health Advisor through their Public Health Associate Program.
+The additional front-line support enabled the MSDH STD/HIV Program to increase linkage to care and partner referral services for chlamydia, gonorrhea, syphilis, and HIV.